HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The ITLB instruction inserts a translation into the instruction or data TLB.
 The virtual address is encoded in "a" for the segment register and "b" for the offset.
 The "T" bit specifies whether the instruction or the data TLB is addressed.
 A value of zero references the instruction TLB, a value of one refers to the data TLB.
-The "r" register contains the TLB infomration data.
+The "r" register contains the TLB information data.

 #### Argument Word Layout

 ```
     0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
    :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-   :V :T :D :B :X :P  : AR       : 0         : PPN                                                 :
+   :V :T :D :B :P : 0      : AR        : 0   : PPN                                                 :
    :-----------------------------------------------------------------------------------------------:
 ```